bobtsang28/bobtsang28.github.io/_projects/2024-12-09-i-cycled-800km-across-japan.md

   </div>
 </div>

-Shooting this film required an unprecedented level of pre-production, simply because it was a solo project.
-After planning a general route with a dozen waypoints, I also prepared several backup options in case I couldn’t reach my intended destination each day.
-With no pre-booked accommodation, I often had to search online, or even knock on doors, just to find a place to stay.
-Even though I had mapped out the structure and visuals of the video in advance, the daily unpredictability, combined with the need to capture a quota of footage to weave together a coherent narrative, made it one of the most logistically challenging projects I’ve ever undertaken.
+Producing a film of this journey demanded an unprecedented level of pre-production, especially given that it was a solo endeavor.
+After a general route with a dozen waypoints was mapped out, several backup options were also created in case certain destinations proved unreachable each day.
+With no pre-booked accommodation, securing places to stay often required online searches or even knocking on doors.
+Despite having the structure and visual plan for the video prepared well in advance, the daily unpredictability, combined with the necessity of capturing enough footage to construct a coherent narrative, made this one of the most logistically challenging projects I have undertaken.